UniMath/agda-unimath/src/metric-spaces/metric-spaces-WIP.lagda.md

 NB: When working with actual distance functions, the _saturation_ condition always holds, defining `N d x y` as `dist(x , y) ≤ d`.
-Since we're working with _upper bounds on distances_, we add have to add this axiom to ensure that the subsets of upper bounds on distances between elements is closed on the left.
+Since we're working with _upper bounds on distances_, we add this axiom to ensure that the subsets of upper bounds on distances between elements is closed on the left.

 ## Definitions